 I think he was right about one thing, and very wrong about another.

 Right, when he argued that part of me being ‘consistent’ or ‘having a signature’ comes from a limited use of different photographic techniques and idioms.
 I do what I do, partly because it’s what I want to do, partly because I don’t know how else to do it.
 I tend to agree that creating one’s own voice, should come from a solid knowledge of different photographic languages.
 Not from one that happens to feel comfortable.
 I think this is exactly what my current discomfort with my own photography is about.

 Wrong, when he said that the natural landscapes (I brought 5 of them) didn’t have the same idiosyncracy as the other pictures.
-That anyone who had stood in that place at that time could have taken them.
+That anyone who had stood in that place at that particular time could have taken them.
 I think that is never true for any picture.
-He meant to underline the difference with pictures that expressed a more explicit choice for a certain perspective, like this one, or this one, and I suspect it was a slip of the tongue, but not one without significance (I guess they never are).
+I suspect he meant to underline the difference with those pictures that expressed a more explicit choice for a certain perspective, like this one, or this one, and I suppose it was a slip of the tongue, but not one without significance (I guess they never are).

 I don’t know if I want to spend four years and pretty much all of my savings to become a professional photographer.
 I don’t know if I want to add another 25 hours to my 40 hours working week.
 I don’t know if I’m motivated enough.
 But I do know that I want to be better at this.
 And I feel that I have reached the limitations of what I’m able to accomplish on my own.

 Picture taken in Valdivia, Chile, 2012.
 The one that made me want to do interiors.